Jeb Jungwirth, Ph.D., M.A.

 Clinical Philosophy:

 Difficulties in life often evoke symptoms that are too much to handle on one’s own.
 The psychotherapy I provide establishes a space for exploration of patients’ acute difficulties, as well as broader questions of identity, purpose, and values.
-Trained in practical cognitive therapy techniques alongside depth psychology frameworks, my approach takes shape through emotionally-focused, experientially-attuned, and insight-oriented dialogue.
+Trained in practical cognitive techniques alongside depth psychotherapies, my approach takes shape through emotionally focused, experientially attuned, and insight oriented dialogue.

-Drawing on a background in philosophy and psychology, my work with patients is based primarily in existential-humanistic, phenomenological, and integrative-gestalt orientations.
-These methods reduce stigmatization of mental and emotional suffering, and help patients engage with (and gain agency toward) psychological and social concerns, including exploring factors affecting motivation, desire, and meaning.
+Drawing on my background in philosophy and psychology, I work primarily with individuals and couples through existential-humanistic, phenomenological, and integrative-gestalt orientations.
+These methods seek to reduce stigmatization of mental and emotional suffering, and help patients engage with (and gain agency toward) factors affecting motivation, desire, and meaning.

-My clinical therapeutic efforts also aim to develop understanding of patients’ respective histories, vulnerabilities, and complex responses to change— a process that embraces patients’ search for self-knowledge as a starting point for helping them navigate trauma, loss, ambivalence, decision-making, and uncertainty.
-This approach clarifies patterns that contribute to distress, illuminates the way these particular cycles manifest in various contexts, and cultivates patients’ overall stability and well-being.
+My work also aims to develop understanding of patients’ respective histories and vulnerabilities.
+This unfolds through a collaborative process that embraces patients’ self-knowledge as a starting point and pathway for helping them navigate trauma, loss, decision-making, conflict, and uncertainty.
+Moreover, this approach helps clarify psychological patterns that contribute to distress, attends to these cycles across experiences, and values the continuing cultivation of patients’ self-awareness and efforts toward well-being.

 Selected scholarship: